GregoireLamb/Landscape_colorization/README.md

 ### User evaluation

-I selected 10 images from the LHQ dataset and asked 10 people to compare the output of Zhang et al and Model_1.
+I selected 10 images from the LHQ dataset and aske people to compare the output of Zhang et al and Model_1.
 I selected these images aiming to show that model_1 could be better than Zhang model on some very specific cases.
 The dominance of Zhang model over my model is obvious.